Tree Climbing Lions of Ishasha. Uganda’s strange lions

-Tree climbing lions: The lion is probably the most feared and respected of all African wild animals.
+The lion is probably the most feared and respected of all African wild animals.
 This is because it is a super predator that is capable of hunting most of the savannah wildlife for food.
 Tree climbing lions are probably one of the least understood of the big cats.
 They are like all the other lions in every respect, except for tree climbing.

-The normal behaviour of a lion – regarding trees is that they lay under them for shade and to observe their prey.
+The normal behavior of a lion – regarding trees is that they lay under them for shade and to observe their prey.
 This is why it is very strange for lions to climb trees.
 In the whole world, there are two ‘populations’ of tree climbing lions – and only found in East Africa.

 Tree climbing lions can be found in the Ishasha sector of Queen Elizabeth National Park of Uganda and in Lake Manyara National Park of Tanzania.
 For this reason, some people refer to these lions as the tree-climbing lions of East Africa.
-Lions in Other parts of Africa such as Kluger and some parts of Kenya and Kidepo National Park have been seen climbing trees on very rare occasion.

 There are two assumed reasons to explain why these lions have adapted to climbing trees.
 To avoid irritations by insects and bugs on the ground and to escape the Savannah heat by basking on the branches where they can get some fresh breeze.
 These reasons are further supported by the fact that these tree climbing lions stay on the ground in the night and when it rains – both situations that eliminate insects, bugs and the heat.